Hugondon/100-days-of-code/README.md

 **Today's Progress**: Today I resumed the Pomodoro Timer project.
 I solved some issues related to the buttons and the counter font.
 I also added the section!
 For the frontend there's just some few things left before starting with the backend.
 Here's the project for now:

 **Link to work:** -

+## Day 69 | October 14th, Saturday | Pomodoro 6/7

+**Today's Progress**: Today I finished the last section of the site and started working on the dynamic part of it.
+I added listeners to all buttons and started working on the specific functionalities of some of them.
+Once again, here's the project's progress up until now:

+**Link to work:** -